Baby not opening mouth wide enough to latch? How to help.

 When Not Opening Is an Emergency

-If your baby has been hard to wake for more than two feeds in a row — and it’s getting harder each time — it’s time to call your provider.
+If your baby has been hard to wake for more than two feeds in a row — and it’s getting harder each time — it’s time to call a professional who can evaluate what’s going on and give you personalized guidance.

 Other red flags to watch for include:

-• Too weak to feed or stops after only a few seconds.
+- Too weak to feed or stops feeding after only a few seconds over multiple feeds

 Most of the time, a baby not opening wide to latch is just dealing with reflex coordination or positioning — not an emergency.
-But if you see these red flags, don’t wait.
-Call your pediatrician, IBCLC, or feeding support team so your baby gets help right away.
+But if you see these red flags, reach out to your pediatrician, IBCLC, or feeding support team right away so a trusted professional can help you more appropriately assess the situation.

 Not an Emergency, But Still Worth Checking